-Her prints and installations have been exhibited in North, Central and South America, Asia and Europe.
-Notable international exhibitions include solo and group exhibitions at Limerick Printmakers Gallery, Ireland; Liu Haisu Art Museum, Shanghai, China; Museo de Arte de Ciudad Juarez, Mexico; Malaspina Printmakers Gallery, Vancouver, Canada; Proyecto’ace, Buenos Aires, Argentina and Lahti Art Museum, Finland.
-As well as national exhibitions at McKinney Avenue Contemporary, Dallas, Texas; El Paso Museum of Art, Texas; Los Angeles Municipal Art Museum; Riverside Art Museum, California and numerous university galleries.
+Her prints and installations have been exhibited in North, Central, and South America, Asia, and Europe.
+Notable international exhibitions include solo and group exhibitions at the 2015 International Krakow Triennial, Poland; International Printmaking Biennial of Douro, Portugal; Limerick Printmakers Gallery, Ireland; Liu Haisu Art Museum, Shanghai, China; Museo de Arte de Ciudad Juarez, Mexico; Malaspina Printmakers Gallery, Vancouver, Canada, and Proyecto’ace, Buenos Aires, Argentina.

 Additionally, her work has been included in national solo and group exhibitions at Bullseye Projects, Portland, Oregon and Emeryville, California; Kala Art Institute, Berkeley; San Jose Museum of Textiles and Quilts; McKinney Avenue Contemporary, Dallas; El Paso Museum of Art, Texas; Lowe Art Museum, Coral Gables, Florida; Tulane University, New Orleans, and numerous galleries and museums.

 She has received awards from The Pacific States Biennial National Print Exhibition, Juror's Award; The Los Angeles Printmaking Society 20th National Exhibition, Patricia G. Norman Award, and The Los Angeles Printmaking Society 19th National Exhibition, Juror's Award.